-plots of land were delivered in usufruct or loans involving 17 hectares (42 acres) and four plots of land involving 72 hectares (178 acres) were delivered to different municipalities, benefiting nearly 10 thousand people.
+plots of land were made available either by temporary legal right (usufruct) or by loans involving 17 hectares (42 acres) and four plots of land involving 72 hectares (178 acres) to different municipalities, benefiting nearly 10 thousand people.

-- ▶ 363 homes delivered in the Curanilahue commune. - ▶ + 1,200 homes corresponding to six projects in different stages of design and construction. - ▶ We signed and delivered the usufruct of Pehuén Park with the Municipality of Lebu, allowing 70 hectares (173 acres) to be used for development areas of community initiatives, which could leverage public resources. - Certification of rural housing model UBB-E2E - Housing built in an industrialized way and assembly of Pilot housing in Santa Juana. - Rural design provision of the Universidad Austral and Universidad de Talca and, for urban sectors, proposal for an industrialized house developed by the DITEC (Technical division) of the Ministry of Housing and Urban Planning, typology included in the development of at least 4 future neighborhoods in the communes of Constitución, Quillón, Santa Juana and Lebu adding close to 1,000 homes.
+- ▶ 363 homes delivered in the Curanilahue commune. - + 1,200 homes corresponding to six projects in different stages of design and construction. - Pehuén Park with the Municipality of Lebu, allowing 70 hectares (173 acres) to be used for development areas for community initiatives, which could leverage public resources. - Certification of rural housing model UBB-E2E - Housing built in an industrialized way and assembly of Pilot housing in Santa Juana.